Sam-Labs/Alpha-Robots/README.md

-Alpha2
+Alpha-Robots
 ======

-Code for the Alpha2 Robot, based on the Teensy3.1 processor.
+Code for the Alpha Robots used in SamLabs, based on the Teensy3.1 processor.